Master of Fine Arts Application Requirements

 1. Submit an online Graduate School application for admission and non-refundable application fee;

-2. Official transcript(s) from all institutions attended for undergraduate and graduate coursework.
+2. Have official transcript(s) sent from all institutions you attended for undergraduate and graduate coursework.
 Transcripts must be sent directly to Winthrop's Graduate School office from the issuing institution(s).
 We cannot accept transcripts (even sealed, official transcripts) from individuals.

 3. Have an overall undergraduate grade point average of 3.0 or better on a 4.0 scale;

-4. Submit a written statement of purpose reflective of your creative goals in the intended major and minor areas of study.
-As writing and communication skills are vital to a candidate's success, this is an important component of the application.
-The statement should indicate how the applicant envisions his or her work developing and why it is important to pursue a graduate degree;
+4. Submit a written statement of purpose reflective of your creative goals in the intended area of study.
+The statement should indicate how you envision your work developing and why it is important to pursue a graduate degree;

-5. Submit a resume via the online admissions application;
+5. Submit a resume via the online admissions portal;

 6. Have three original letters of recommendation submitted directly from art and design professionals.
-The online admissions application requires applicants to provide names and email addresses of three individuals from whom he/she has requested letters of recommendation.
+This is managed through the online admissions portal.
+After submitting the online application, you can view Supplemental Items in the admissions portal.
+Under Recommendation Requests, click "Start" to indicate the name and email address of each recommender.
 These three people will then receive an email instructing them to upload the recommendation letters into our online application system.
 Applicants should talk with these individuals ahead of time so they will be expecting the recommendation request email when they receive it.